A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Regularizing the dual problem

 \begin{lemma} The function $J_{\nu,\lambda}$ is lower-semicontinuous on $\overline{\Pfrak}_{+,o}\times \overline{\Pfrak}_+$. \end{lemma}

 \begin{proof} As shown in the previous lemma, the function $J_{\nu,\lambda}$ is differentiable (in fact, \emph{smooth}) in the interior of the domain, and \emph{a fortiori} continuous.
 Hence we only need to prove the lower-semicontinuity on the boundary of the domain.
-In view of the definitions of $J_\nu$ and $J_{\nu,\lambda}$ in \cref{dual_func} and \cref{reg_dual_pb}, it remains to work on the integral terms

-since the inner products are obviously continuous.
-In the following, we only prove the lower-semicontinuity of the first term in \cref{int_terms} as the proof holds almost verbatim for the second term.
+In view of the definitions of $J_\nu$ and $J_{\nu,\lambda}$ in \cref{dual_func} and \cref{reg_dual_pb}, it remains to work on the integral terms $\int_{\Tbb^d}\frac{P^\nu}{Q^{\nu-1}}\d\m$ and $\int_{\Tbb^d} \frac{1}{P^{\nu-1}}\d\m$ since the inner products are obviously continuous.
+In the following, we only prove the lower-semicontinuity of the term $\int_{\Tbb^d}\frac{P^\nu}{Q^{\nu-1}}\d\m$ as the proof holds almost verbatim for the other term.

 For a sequence $\{(P_j, Q_j)\}_{j\geq 1}$ that tends to $(P,Q)$ on the boundary of $\overline{\Pfrak}_{+,o}\times \overline{\Pfrak}_+$, there are two cases.

 {\em First case.} $Q\in\partial\Pfrak_{+}$ where the symbol $\partial$ denotes the boundary of a set.
 Notice that the union of the zero sets $\tilde{\Zcal}:=\bigcup_{j=1}^\infty \Zcal(Q_j) \cup \Zcal(Q)$ (which again has a Lebesgue measure zero) can be safely excluded from the domain of integration so that all the integrands are well defined.
 Moreover, we have $P_j^\nu/Q_j^{\nu-1}\to P^\nu/Q^{\nu-1}$ pointwise as $j\to\infty$.
 By Fatou's lemma \cite[p.~23]{rudin1987real}, the inequality